Surbiton Lease Extension - Free Consultation

 It may end up saving you thousands.

-Main reasons to start your Surbiton lease extension today:
+Main reasons to commence your Surbiton lease extension today:

-It is generally accepted that a property with in excess of one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an further ninety years added to any lease with more than 35 years remaining, the residence will be worth the same as a freehold for many years ahead.
+It is generally accepted that a property with over one hundred years unexpired lease term is worth approximately the same as a freehold.
+Where an further 90 years added to all but the shortest lease, the residence will be worth the same as a freehold for many years in the future.

 Lender Requirement